-5.1 What public disclosure must the Alternative Investment Fund or its manager make?
+5.1 What disclosure must the Alternative Investment Fund or its manager make to prospective investors, investors, regulators or other parties?

 If interests in an Alternative Investment Fund are publicly offered, a securities registration statement which contains, (including but not limited to), the investment objectives, the investment policy, the investment restrictions, the investment risks, all of the costs borne by investors and an outline of the investment management company, needs to be filed with the FSA before commencement of such public offering, which is also publicly disclosed through the "Electronic Disclosure for Investors' NETwork" (so-called, "EDINET").
-The Alternative Investment Funds which have filed the securities registration statement must file an annual securities report and semiannual securities report periodically, which are also publicly disclosed on the EDINET.
+The Alternative Investment Funds which have filed the securities registration statement must file an annual securities report and semi-annual securities report periodically, which are also publicly disclosed on the EDINET.